 Total score: 8.25

 See above.
-Not affectionate, not useful, and not especially cheap to care for either.
+Not affectionate, not useful, and not especially cheap.

-I actually did some research into why tarantula owners like their charges, and found this excellent explanation:
+I did some research into why tarantula owners like their charges, and found this excellent explanation:

 “Well i like tarantulas because most look nice act mean and are really cool.
 I am also an awesome person.”